Dr Ranjana Das

 PhD, MSc, MA, BSc, Fellow of the Higher Education Academy

 Lecturer in Media and Communication

+Past research: Between May 2011 and March 2012, I was a Post-Doctoral Fellow at the Leuphana University of Luneburg, Germany.
+My research, funded by the Moving Image Lab at Leuphana, involved observation and interviews with families and children in Greater London focusing on children’s relationships with the Harry Potter series.
+I conducted my fieldwork over Autumn 2011 and the results have been written up over 2012.
+I focused closely on children's introspections about real life relationships when reading Harry Potter (in press, 2013), the role of moral sentiments and ethical judgements in responding to the text (under review) amongst others.
 Between October 2008 and May 2011, I did my doctoral research at the Department of Media and Communication at the London School of Economics defending my thesis in September 2011.
 My thesis is available here.
 Briefly – I explored how concepts from German reception aesthetics which informed mass media audience studies can be of use when researching new media use.
 I applied a set of concepts from hermeneutic theories of interpretation to children's interfaces with social networking sites.
 My findings reported on the diversity of children's engagement with this 'text' across the span of teenage, but my core conclusions involved extensions, revisions and retentions of concepts from audience reception theory in the age of the internet.
 This research has now been fully published in a set of journal articles and book chapters.
 For this, please see below.

 Publications: Please see the link

 My teaching revolves around media audiences.
 I lead the MS7003 PG module on media audiences and contribute tot he UG modules on audiences as well.
 I supervise PhD students and my interests involve - media audiences, media and youth, controversial media content, media literacies, and the mediation of early parenting.